aryaprabhudesai/starter-academic/content/authors/admin/_index.md

 I completed my Bachelor's Degree (B.Tech) with Honors in Computer Engineering at the [College of Engineering Pune, India](https://www.coep.org.in/), in 2020.
 I was felicitated as the Computer Engineering department Gold Medallist and ranked 1st in the Institute among 750+ students (from various engineering departments) at [commencement](https://www.coep.org.in/content/graduationceremonyofthefourteenthbatchofengineersheldonthursday29thoctober).

+My research interests lie broadly in the domains of Deep Learning and Machine Learning.
+I have undertaken multiple research internships where I have worked on the application of Deep Learning in Natural Language Processing and Computer Vision.

 Outside of work, I am a history, geography, political science, paperbacks, and Indian culture enthusiast who has recently discovered her fondness for yoga and hiking.